Is your legacy infrastructure protected against unplanned downtime?

 Linux Operating System features

 Like Windows or macOS, Linux is an operating system.
-But what separates Linux is that it is open source, which means the source code is available for anyone to see, modify, and distribute.
+But what separates Linux is that it is open source.
+What does that mean?
+It implies that the source code is available for anyone to see, modify, and distribute.

 Linux is built around the Linux kernel, which was created by Linus Torvalds back in 1991.
 Initially, it was developed to run on PCs.
 However, its popularity has substantially improved over time.